-- 1. Select the application group you want to add the binary control to. - 2.
+- Note: Matching criteria is case sensitive. - 1.
+Select the application group you want to add the binary control to. - 2.
 Right-click and select Insert Application > Binary. - 3.
 Enter a File or Folder Name, or click Template to choose a template. - 4.
-Enter a description or accept the default and click Next .
+Enter a description or accept the default and click Next.
 You can leave the Description blank to match on all binaries. - 5.
 You must configure the matching criteria for the binary.
-You can configure: - "File or Folder Name Matches" on page 36 - "File Hash (SHA-1 Fingerprint)" on page 37 - · "Application Requests Authorization" on page 34 - "Command Line Arguments" on page 35 - "Publisher Matches" on page 39 - "Parent Process Matches" on page 38 - 6.
+You can configure: - "File or Folder Name Matches" on page 36 - "File Hash (SHA-1 Fingerprint)" on page 37 - "Application Requests Authorization" on page 34 - "Command Line Arguments" on page 35 - "Publisher Matches" on page 38 - "Parent Process Matches" on page 38 - 6.
 Click Finish.
 The binary is added to the application group.